LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/advanced.md

 `ASSERT_NO_FATAL_FAILURE(statement);` | `EXPECT_NO_FATAL_FAILURE(statement);` | `statement` doesn't generate any new fatal failures in the current thread.

-Only failures in the thread that executes the assertion are checked to determine the result of this type of assertions.
+Only failures in the thread that executes the assertion are checked to determine the expectedValue of this type of assertions.
 If `statement` creates new threads, failures in these threads are ignored.

 Examples: